prashantig25/Perceptual_unc_aug_task_pupil/README.md

 To reproduce our pupillometry results, please follow these steps.

-1. To preprocess the raw pupil signal, run `preprocessing_script.m` (Please note, this step is OPTIONAL.
+1. To preprocess the raw pupil signal, run `preprocessing_script.m` (please note, this step is OPTIONAL.
 Since preprocessing can be time-consuming, you can skip it and still replicate all our results).
 If you plan to run the deconvolution-based alternate pipeline, we recommend restarting MATLAB (or your computer) beforehand, as leftover `fmincon` optimizer state from a prior session can occasionally cause minor inconsistencies between previously saved deconvolution outputs and newly generated ones.
 2. To reproduce our descriptive pupil results (Figure 3), run `get_pupilsignal.m`, `gazeposition.m`, `get_pupilPEbins.m`, and `fullTrial.m`.
 3. To reproduce our modeling results (Figure 3c and 4), run `fitOLS_models.m` and `empiricalDifferenceCurves.m`.
 4. To reproduce our analysis of arousal and learning residuals (Figure 5), run `residualUP_analysis.m` and `arousal_variabilityInteractions.m`.